TheNextLvlTheNextLvl

 Permission: worlds.command.save-off

-Use this command with caution.
 Disabling auto-save can lead to data loss if the server crashes.
-Make sure to manually save worlds regularly or re-enable auto-save when done.
+Save manually or re-enable auto-save when done.

 /world save-on